openmobilityfoundation/mobility-data-specification/README.md

 **MDS Components**

+MDS is currently comprised of two distinct components:

 * The [`provider`][provider] Application Program Interface (API) was created in May 2018 to be implemented by mobility providers.
 When a municipality queries information from a mobility provider, the Provider API automatically generates a historical view of operations in a standard format.

 * The [`agency`][agency] API was created in April 2019 to be implemented by regulatory agencies.
 Providers query the Agency API when an event occurs, like a trip starting or ending.